SiyaoIsHiding/java-driver/proposals/open-telemetry/tracing.md

 ### Package installation

-The OpenTelemetry implementation will be included in the artifact `java-driver-open-telemetry` with the group id `org.apache.cassandra`.
+The OpenTelemetry implementation will be delivered as an artifact named `java-driver-open-telemetry` with the group id `org.apache.cassandra`.

 ### Exporting Cassandra activity
 [exporting-cassandra-activity]: #exporting-cassandra-activity

-The extension method `.withOpenTelemetry()` will be available in the `CqlSession` builder, so the activity can be exported for database operations:
+The extension method `.withOpenTelemetry()` will be available in the `CqlSession` builder to export database operation traces:

 ```java
 CqlSession session = CqlSession.builder()